-To set up a Quickbase RSS feed:
+Set up a Quickbase RSS feed

 -